davd/SQL-request/gdpr/README.md

 In order to respect the GDPR, you are encouraged to not use any personal data in development or testing environment.

 Here are 3 sql queries allowing you to remove those personal data.

+It may occur that some other modules will save personal data in other database tables.
+It is up to you to remove/anonymize those data.
+This script doesn't affect thoses module data.

 **Never use thoses in production environment !**